jasperroebroek/focal-stats/docs/source/index.rst

 License
 =======

-focal_stats is published under a MIT license.
+pyspatialstats is published under a MIT license.

 Indices and tables